dougeby/IntuneDocs/intune/intune-management-extension.md

 5. On the **PowerShell scripts** pane, select the script to monitor, and then choose **Monitor**, and then one of the following reports:
    - **Device status**
    - **User status**

+## Delete a PowerShell script
+You can delete the PowerShell scripts by using the right-click context menu and choose "Delete".
+There is no delete button in the menu bar like the Add button to add a PowerShell script.